chickensoft-games/Platform/README.md

 # 🧩 Platform

-Platform-specific native extensions for Godot, written in C# and compiled ahead ahead-of-time (AOT).
+Platform-specific native extensions for Godot.
+This is distributed as a GDExtension that GDScript users can use, as well as a [nuget package] that C# scripting users can add to their projects.

 ---